Raku/doc/writing-docs/TESTING.md

 Every commit should run a basic set of tests with `make xtest`.
 As of Feb 2023, we are updating our CI, so this is currently disabled.
 C<NOTE> The author tests in `xt/` are not currently passing.
-If this causes difficulty, please submit the PR wth failing tests and someone will still review it.
+If this causes difficulty, please submit the PR with failing tests and someone will still review it.

 You can run the basic tests against a subset of files with